Algebraic cycles on quadric sections of cubics in P^4 under the action of symplectomorphisms: Introduction

-It should be noted that when the second version of our manuscript was published on the web, we learnt about the paper \cite{HuybrechtsKemeny}, where the identity action of symplectic involutions on the second Chow group was proved in one third of moduli, and soon after C. Voisin proved the same for all symplectic involutions on $K3$-surfaces, \cite{VoisinNewPaper}.
+In the first part of the paper we slightly generalize the method developed in \cite{Sur les 0-cycles} and apply it to prove the identity action of the involution $\tau $ on the second Chow group for intersections of invariant cubics and quadrics in $\PR ^4$ (Theorem \ref{identity}).
+It should be noted that when the second version of our manuscript was published on the web, we learnt about the paper \cite{HuybrechtsKemeny}, where the identity action of symplectic involutions on the second Chow group was proved in one third of the moduli, and soon after C. Voisin proved the same for all symplectic involutions on $K3$-surfaces, \cite{VoisinNewPaper}.
 In \cite{Huybrechts2} Huybrechts showed that these results suffice to prove the identity action of symplectomorphisms of any finite order.